dfeshed/nw-ueba-saas/mock-server/README.md

 ```
 3. Run `ember test` and `ember s` passing in the same `MOCK_PORT` environment variable: `MOCK_PORT=1234 ember s`.

+### Response Delay

+The mock-server is fast and the data is hard-coded in most cases.
+There is no processing to do when hitting a mock endpoint, usually it just returns data.
+This causes issues when trying to ascertain the impact of network latency and back-end processing on the UI.

+The mock-server allows for several different delaying options.

+* Individual endpoints can be [configured to delay their responses](#subscription-file-parameters) (see `delay`).
+* If the endpoint has no `delay` configured a default random delay between 0 - 2000ms is used for each response.
+* If you wish to alter the max from `2000ms`, you can provide a RESPONSE_DELAY command line parameter when you start the mock-server. `RESPONSE_DELAY=5000 node mockserver.js` will choose random delays between 0 and 5000ms.

 ## Functions

 The `mock-server` node package provides the following functions and utilities.